TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 31/Proverbs 31.3.md

 ---

-Give not thy strength unto women, Nor thy ways to that which destroyeth kings.
+Don't give your strength to women, nor your ways to that which destroys kings.